vmware-tanzu/community-edition/docs/site/content/posts/08-build-deploy-apps-w-tce.md

 The next one is a management cluster (tce-mgmt-cluster), which is useful for use cases where you need to provision many clusters.
 I’ve used this management cluster, in fact, to provision the third “workload” cluster that you see here (tce-workload-cluster-1).
 These happen to be running on AWS.

-You can see by the color of the output that my context is pointing to the workload cluster.
+In the video, you can see by the color of the output that my context is pointing to the workload cluster: <code>tce-workload-cluster-1-admin@tce-workload-cluster-1</code>.
 This is the one I will be using for this demo.

 ## Documentation